nielspeen/cubewell/README.md

 Validation:

-Check that movements and rotations don’t cause the block to overlap with filled cells or exit the pit.
+Check that movements and rotations don't cause the block to overlap with filled cells or exit the pit.

 4. Handle Block Falling and Landing